 🔪 How To Cook London Broil In A Crockpot

-After you score, season, and sear your London broil, this dish becomes completely hands-off!
-You will need a baking sheet, cast iron skillet, kitchen tongs, a knife, and a crockpot to begin.
+This roast becomes hands-off after you score, season, and sear your beef.
+You will need a baking sheet, a large skillet, kitchen tongs, a knife, and a crockpot.

 A 2.5-pound London broil yields roughly 5 servings.
-Plus, the tender potatoes, carrots, and green beans already make the perfect side dish!
+Plus, if you opt for the veggies the tender potatoes, carrots, and green beans make the perfect side dish.

-- Prep.
-Place your 2.5-pound London broil on a baking sheet.
-Use a chef's knife to score the London broil in a criss-cross pattern along the top and bottom sides of the beef.
-Season generously on all sides with 1 tablespoon of steak seasoning (or pot roast seasoning).
+Step 1: Prep.
+Place your 2.5-pound (1.13 kilograms) London broil on a baking sheet.
+Use a chef's knife to score the London broil in a criss-cross pattern along the top and bottom sides of the beef (photos 1, 2).
+Season generously on all sides with 1 tablespoon of steak seasoning or pot roast seasoning (photo 3).

-- Sear.
+Step 2: Sear.
 Heat a cast iron skillet with 1 tablespoon of extra virgin olive oil over medium-high heat and let it heat up until the oil shimmers and is just about to begin smoking.
 Sear the London broil for 2-3 minutes or until lightly browned on each side.
-Use tongs to lift and sear the sides and edges as needed.
+Use tongs to lift and sear the sides and edges as needed (photo 4).

-- Transfer.
-Transfer the seared London broil into your slow cooker and add the 3 cups of beef broth and 2 tablespoons of butter.
+Step 3: Transfer.
+Transfer the seared London broil into your slow cooker, pour the 3 cups of beef broth over the top, and add 2 tablespoons of butter (photos 5, 6).
 Cover and seal with the lid.

-- Cut and serve.
+Step 5: Cut and serve.
 Remove the steak from the slow cooker and place it on a cutting board.
-Slice against the grain or pull apart before serving with the potatoes, carrots, and green beans.
+It should be fall-apart tender and easy to shred, or you can slice against the grain before serving with the potatoes, carrots, and green beans.

 🥡 Storing & Reheating

-Wrap any leftover slow cooker London broil (after it's fully cooled) in plastic wrap.
-Then place it in an airtight container in the fridge for up to 3-4 days.
+Wrap any leftover beef (after it's fully cooled) in plastic wrap.
+Then, place it in an airtight container in the fridge for up to 3-4 days.

-Store cooked London broil leftovers in a freezer-safe storage bag.
-Make sure to wrap it in heavy-duty aluminum foil first to avoid frostbite.
-Thaw in your refrigerator overnight before reheating and enjoy it within 3 months.
+Store leftovers in a freezer-safe storage bag.
+Wrap it in heavy-duty aluminum foil first to avoid frostbite.
+Thaw in your refrigerator overnight before reheating, and enjoy it within 3 months.

 For an individual serving, place your leftovers in the microwave for 1-2 minutes.

 For larger amounts, preheat your oven to 375°F (190°C).
-Place your London broil in a baking dish with a splash of beef broth and cover it with aluminum foil.
+Place your beef leftovers in a baking dish with a splash of beef broth and cover it with aluminum foil.
 Bake for 15 minutes or heat through to your liking.

 A London broil dish is typically made with a top round roast, flank steak, or top sirloin.
-Any low-fat cut of beef that's lean, tough, and thick will work in this recipe.
+Any low-fat cut of lean, tough, and thick beef will work in this recipe.

-When your London broil is tender and almost falling apart, that's when it's time to take it out of the crockpot.
-The low and slow method will take between 6-8 hours, so you could check with a fork and cook until it gets to that point.
-It's very important to not overcook a London broil, so make sure to check between those hours.
+When your London broil is tender and almost falling apart, it's time to take it out of the crockpot.
+The low and slow method will take 6-8 hours, so you could check with a fork and cook until it reaches that point.
+It's very important not to overcook a London broil, so make sure to check between those hours.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.